• Skip to primary navigation

 Romaine lettuce has a slightly sweet taste that is perfect for adding to salads or as a healthy snack.

-This versatile leafy vegetable is packed with vitamins and minerals, and it can be used in a variety of dishes.
+This flexible leafy vegetable is packed with vitamins and minerals, and it can be used in a variety of dishes.

 Whether you're tossing it in a salad or using it as a wrap, romaine lettuce is a great way to add some extra nutrition to your meals.